 Nock and circuit interchangeability

-Yes (e.g. S circuit can interchange with 11 styles of nocks, S nock can interchange with 3 types of circuits)
+Yes (e.g. S circuit can match with 11 styles of nocks, S nock can interchange with 3 functions of circuit)

 Spin balanced, Rattle proof

-Yes (with the O ring and extreme end cap systems installed)
+Yes (with the extreme shock end cap installed)

 Up to 120 yards